CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

 If this step fails for any reason, you can run `netq bootstrap reset` and then try again.
     {{%/notice%}}

-5. Verify the server is ready for installation.
+5. Verify the master node is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     ```
     cumulus@<hostname>:~$ sudo opta-check